Why Do Soccer Referees Add Time?

 For example, a goalkeeper could decide to hold onto the ball in their penalty area for a long time before releasing it.

-That would constitute time wasting as they’re gaining an advantage for keeping possession of the ball for longer than necessary.
+That would constitute time wasting as they’re gaining an advantage for keeping possession of the ball for longer than six seconds.

 Another way in which a team can try to run down the clock is by taking too long to throw the ball back in to play after it exited the field.